jeetsukumaran/DendroPy/doc/source/tutorial/reading.rst

 =====================================

 When specifying a data source from which to create or populate data objects using the :meth:`get_from_*()`, :meth:`read_from_*()`, or passing a data source stream to a constructor, you can also specify keyword arguments that provide fine-grained control over how the data source is parsed.
-Some of these keyword arguments apply generally, regardless of the schema of the data source or the data object being created, while others are specific to the data object type or the data source schema.
+Some of these keyword arguments apply generally, regardless of the format of the data source or the data object being created, while others are specific to the data object type or the data source format.

 .. _Customizing_Reading_All_Formats: